 The rule could also create a headache for the CLDE.
 “From the government standpoint, how do you enforce?”
 Suflas said.
 “How do you know if a posting has been put up in Des Moines or Birmingham or Tuscaloosa?”

 “The legal question is: Does the jurisdiction of the Colorado Department of Labor legitimately extend to all these other states?”
 Suflas added.

 Employers with concerns about the proposed rules still have time to let the CDLE know their stance.
 The public comment period ends Nov.
 5 and the deadline for adopting the rules is Nov.
 10.

-Suflas predicted there will be some changes to the rules after the business community offers input.
+Suflas predicted there will be some changes to the rules after the business community puts in its two cents.
 “From an administrative standpoint, I think the department wants to promulgate rules that they can realistically enforce,” he said.
 “It’s not worth wasting their time coming up with ideas that just aren’t going to work.”

 “I think we can expect some modifications, so everybody on the management side should keep their eyes open for that,” Suflas added.

 SALARY HISTORY BAN